PolyphasicDevTeam/NapGod.js/commands/LOGHELP.md

---- Nap God Adaptation Logging ---
+--- NapGod Adaptation Logging ---

 **To log in a free format:** Type `+freelog` then write your adaptation log in the private message the bot sent you.